Swag Vs Tent - Which One Do I Choose?

 Tents are the smarter choice for families or people camping in groups.
 They are also better than a swag for campers who prefer a little extra room in their shelter.

-Single and two-person tents are considerably lighter, and more compact than their counterpart swags, so if hiking and trekking is your thing, you'll definitely get better value from a tent than a swag.
+Single and two-person tents are considerably lighter and more compact than their counterpart swags, so if hiking and trekking is your thing, you'll definitely get better value from a tent than a swag.
+For some important tips on what to look for when buying a tent, check out our expert tent buying guide.